Why I Write Older Characters

 Why Are Older Characters Great?

-The later chapters of life often go untold or underrepresented in literature.
-Writing older characters allows me to explore these untold stories, delving into the challenges and triumphs that don’t always get to be front and center in most novels.
+The later chapters of life often go untold or underrepresented in literature, and I think that’s a shame.
+Writing older characters allows me to explore these untold stories, wading into the challenges and triumphs that don’t always get to be front and center in most novels.
 While I haven’t (yet) written stories featuring protagonists in their 60’s and beyond as perspective characters, I can’t think of a single manuscript which hasn’t included a relatively significant side character in advanced years.
 Bunsaku is essential to book one of The Manifold Chronicles.
 Gigi is a critical character for Bea in WSD (the book I’m querying right now), and Mary is a feisty octogenarian who makes an appearance in that same book.
 Drawing from my own grandparents’ experiences later in life, I’ve been able to share things related to death bed regrets, memory loss and memory care, and transitioning into roles where they once were the caretakers but now are the ones being cared for.
 It’s something that so many of us witness or experience in our own families, but we don’t always see these stories told in books.

 I love exploring the human experience in its middle and later chapters.
 If my stories can show a wide range of what it means to be alive, through any and all stages of life, then I’m a happy writer.